3 MANAGING MISTAKES TO AVOID WITH YOUNG EMPLOYEES

 — 6 minutes read —

 I’m not a manager, but I’m a Millennial.
-And even though today lots of millennials are managers themselves now, I’ve hear it all about our generation when we were the “new thing on the block” a few years back.
+And even though today lots of millennials are managers themselves, I’ve heared it all about our generation when we were the “new kids on the block” a few years back.
 And now, it is going to be about generation Z.

-This article is here to help you to not be this lousy manager, full of clichés about younger recruits, who can’t see solutions!
+This article is here to help you to not be this lousy manager, full of clichés about younger recruits who can’t see solutions and complain.

-What you, managers, need to understand mainly is why younger employees act like this, and you’ll have no problem finding a solution!
+What managers need to understand is why younger employees act like this, and turn challenges into productive solutions – effective for your business and goals.

 boost YOUR CREATIVITY OUR NEWSLETTER